mbarkhau/sbk/lit/150_kdf_parameters.md

 iterations rather than on concurrency overhead, that can perhaps be mitigated by differen hardware choices.

-At least for `-p=128` however, the overhead is quite low.
+At least for `-p=128` however, the overhead on a 2018 x64 machine is quite low.
 Since users of SBK are unlikely to use hardware which will be underutilized with such a large value, it should be a fair trade-off to hard-code `-p=128` for `version=0`.

 !!! note "Feedback Welcome"